 The program’s History tab is the gateway to a map complete with markers highlighting the currently selected person and their immediate family’s events.
 Select a person from the right to view their movements in sequence.

 To manage your place data, choose Tools > Places Index.
 From here you can fill in the gaps, double-click a place to apply geocoding via a helpful search tool and even attach photos.
 What you can’t do, however, is merge duplicates together; you can group them as variants, or drag and drop a place onto an event, but otherwise, it’s a painstaking process to eliminate them.
+Heredis 2025 does at least allow you to now delete unused subdivisions in one go.

 Online and mobile integration

-Heredis Online is the program’s primary means of sharing your research online, delivering a slick, secure website that’s easy to upload and navigate.
+Heredis Online is the program’s primary means of sharing your research online, delivering a slick, secure website that’s easy to upload to and navigate.
 Beyond that, you can link individuals from your tree to FamilySearch, but that’s it – unlike other programs, you can’t share facts, events and records between your tree and the FamilySearch website.

 There’s also an Online Archives tool that lets you search a limited selection of sites, but it can only capture web pages as images to attach to your research.

-Past versions of Heredis offered a free companion mobile app that synced up with your desktop tree; now you’re expected to purchase a brand-new version of the mobile app with each new release – Heredis Mobile 2024 costs an additional £9.99 on iOS and £8.49 on Android.
+Past versions of Heredis offered a free companion mobile app that synced up with your desktop tree; now you’re expected to purchase a brand-new version of the mobile app with each new release – Heredis Mobile 2025 costs an additional £9.99 on iOS and £8.49 on Android.

 Pros